 Organizational ambidexterity enhances knowledge sharing both within the firm and with the external environment (Sarmento et al., 2024), so extends the knowledge stock of the firm (Cheah & Tan, 2024; Hwang et al., 2023).
 To be innovative, organizations need to acquire knowledge (Mohamad et al., 2020).
 As the organization's knowledge infrastructure increases, its innovativeness also increases.
 Moreover, ambidextrous organizations are able to use their existing organizational resources for high efficiency while pursuing innovation opportunities by continuing to search for new knowledge and markets (Jurksiene & Pundziene, 2016).
-Organizational ambidexterity can ensure that both market opportunities for innovation are recognized and necessary new knowledge is acquired (Hwang et al., 2023), and that a rapid and efficient innovation process, and that quality innovations are eventually produced (Sartori & Garrido, 2023).
+Organizational ambidexterity can ensure that both market opportunities for innovation are recognized and necessary new knowledge is acquired (Hwang et al., 2023), and that a rapid and efficient innovation development process is experienced by making maximum use of existing capabilities in the innovation process, and that quality innovations are eventually produced (Sartori & Garrido, 2023).
 It contributes to the innovative capabilities of the firm as it guides the firm to adapt and renew itself to changing conditions (Mustafa et al., 2023).
 That is, organizational ambidexterity may improve both process and product innovativeness.
 Therefore, it is suggested the following hypotheses:

-H1.
-Organizational ambidexterity is positively related to process innovativeness.
+- H1.
+Organizational ambidexterity is positively related to process innovativeness. - H2.

-H2.
 Organizational ambidexterity is positively related to product innovativeness.